Operational Procedures

 # UniConfig Clustering

-UniConfig stateless architecture allows deployment of the system in cluster in order to assure horizontal scalability and high availability properties.
+The UniConfig stateless architecture allows deployment of the system in a cluster to ensure horizontal scalability and high-availability properties.

 UniConfig Clustering